Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Culture of embryos

-Preparation of recipient mother’s uterus
+Preparation of recipient’s uterus

+Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.

 Egg Retrieval Procedure